danielrs95/notasEstudio/0_YouDontKnowJavaScript/3_this & Object Prototypes.md

 #### "Class" Functions

-All functions by default get a public, nonenumerable property on them called `prototype` which points at an otherwise arbitratry object
+All functions by default get a public, nonenumerable property on them called `prototype` which points at an otherwise arbitrary object

 ```js
 function Foo() {